epignotti/PolicyReasoner/README.md

 PolicyReasoner
 ==============

-A policy reasoner based on OWL and SPIN-SPARQL
+A policy reasoning framework based on OWL and SPIN-SPARQL